Sagar199-cmd/Fama-Barber-Shop/README.md

 # Key Features:

-Elegant black & gold theme with minimalist design Smooth scroll and fade-in animations
+Elegant black & gold theme with minimalist design, Smooth scroll and fade-in animations,
-Hero section with business details and CTA
+Hero section with business details and CTA,
-About us, services, and photo gallery sections Testimonials from clients
+About us, services, and photo gallery sections, Testimonials from clients,
-Contact section with clickable phone number and map Built with TypeScript for type-safe development
+Contact section with clickable phone number and map, Built with TypeScript for type-safe development,
-Fully responsive and SEO-friendly
+Fully responsive and SEO-friendly.

 🛠️ Tech Stack:

-TypeScript
+TypeScript,
-Tailwind CSS
+Tailwind CSS,
-HTML5
+HTML5,
 Responsive Design

 WEBSITE PREVIEW-